 Subcontractors and small businesses in general are particularly vulnerable to risks connected with late or non-payment, insolvencies and unfair behaviour.

-- Expanding the role of the Small Business Commissioner to oversee and investigate complaints into poor practices, including delayed payments experienced by subcontractors and other small businesses.
-This will include establishing a new Investigations and Inquiry Unit within the SBDC.
+- An expansion of the Small Business Commissioner’s role in overseeing and investigating complaints into poor practices, including delayed payments experienced by subcontractors and other small businesses.
+A new Investigations and Inquiry Unit within the SBDC is now operational.

-- Providing the Commissioner with additional tools when inquiring into business practices that adversely affect small businesses.
+- The Commissioner having additional tools when inquiring into business practices that adversely affect small businesses.
 This includes having greater authority to:

 - compel parties to provide information or documents (with a financial penalty for non-compliance)

 - offer resolution services

 - protect complainants from retribution by maintaining the confidentiality of complainants who have experienced late payments or breaches of contract when dealing with larger organisations.

-- The Commissioner will also be able to investigate matters identified through trend analysis and by insights gained from other government agencies.
+- The Commissioner is also be able to investigate matters identified through trend analysis and by insights gained from other government agencies.

 - Results from investigations may be reported to ministers, local government, State Government and specified Commonwealth Government bodies and regulators, including the ACCC.
 This could result in sanctions being imposed.

 - our existing culture of providing positive support for WA’s small businesses

 - offering our current highly effective dispute resolution service

 - referral to services already provided by other agencies, such as Building and Energy (formerly known as the Building Commission).

-- If you are in dispute with a third party or have a business issue you would like assistance with, our current business advisory team may be able to help.
-Read about our dispute resolution service or call an adviser on 133 140.
+- If you are in dispute with a third party or have a business issue you would like assistance with, you have the following options:

 - Information and resources relating to the current Western Australian Building and Construction Industry Code of Conduct 2016 are available on this page.